 Research interests: theories of the uncanny/fantastic, cognitive science, performance theory, scenography, spatiality, embodiment, spectatorship, memory, film theory, the baroque.

-Noémie Ndiaye-Reltgen, Ecole Normale Supérieure, Paris; M.A., English Literature and Theatre, Paris-Sorbonne University.
+Noémie Ndiaye, Ecole Normale Supérieure, Paris; M.A., English Literature and Theatre, Paris-Sorbonne University.

 Buck Wanner, B.A., Dance, Columbia University; M.A.
 Performance Studies, New York University.

-Areas of specialization: dance theory, history, and criticism; New York dance and the arts.
+Areas of specialization: 20th century dance history, theory and criticism; New York dance and the arts.